 Harry smiled and pointed at the photo on her bedside table.
 ‘I remember that picture.’

-Gabby waved at Harry, who waved back.
+Gabby waved at Harry, who waved back with a grin.
 Fleur’s own image stared at Harry with a wrinkled brow.

 ‘Where’s your sister?’
 Harry’s half-smile lit up her room like the sun.
 ‘Do we have to sneak through Beauxbatons?’